Six 17th-century canal palaces united into one palace, on the golden Herengracht.

 Restaurants, bar, service

 The Goldfinch restaurant occupies the former reception salon, canal-view windows and monumental fireplace.
-Contemporary Dutch cuisine by chef Sidney Schutte: smoked Volendam herring, IJsselmeer eel, Limburg white asparagus in season.
-The Vault Bar serves cocktails and champagnes in the former strong room, exposed brick vaulting and 1923 armoured door preserved.
+Contemporary Dutch cuisine by chef Sidney Schutte: Volendam smoked herring, IJsselmeer eel, Limburg white asparagus in season.
+The Vault Bar serves cocktails and champagnes in the former strongroom, brick vault and 1923 armoured door preserved.
 Breakfast served until 11am, 24/7 room service.

 Highlights